GoogleCloudPlatform/professional-services/examples/dataflow-csvio/README.md

 This example demonstrates, within an Apache Beam context, a method to process multiple CSV files where we expect different headers and schema representations.
-The result is a Schema aware PCollection that allows for the benefits of informed data structures and types to downstream PTransforms.
+The contextualCSVRecordToRowResult is a Schema aware PCollection that allows for the benefits of informed data structures and types to downstream PTransforms.

 ## What does Schema aware mean?